Naphtha: Petroleum

-In older usage, "naphtha" simply meant crude oil, but this usage is now obsolete in English.
+Generally, in pre 19th century sources, "naphtha" simply meant crude oil, but this usage is now obsolete in English.
 There are a number of cognates to the word in different modern languages, typically signifying "petroleum" or "crude oil."

 The Ukrainian & Belarusian word нафта (nafta), Lithuanian, Latvian, & Estonian "nafta," and the Persian naft (نفت) mean "crude oil."
 The Russian word нефть (neft') means "crude oil," but нафта (nafta) is a synonym of ligroin.
-Also, in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Finland, Italy, Serbia, Slovenia, and Macedonia nafta (нафта in Cyrillic) is colloquially used to indicate diesel fuel and crude oil.
+Also, in Albania, Bosnia and Herzegovina, Bulgaria, Croatia, Finland, Italy, Serbia, Slovenia, and North Macedonia nafta (нафта in Cyrillic) is colloquially used to indicate diesel fuel and crude oil.
 In the Czech Republic and Slovakia, nafta was historically used for both diesel fuel and crude oil, but its use for crude oil is now obsolete and it generally indicates diesel fuel.
 In Bulgarian, nafta means diesel fuel, while neft, as well as petrol (петрол in Cyrillic), means crude oil.
 Nafta is also used in everyday parlance in Argentina, Uruguay and Paraguay to refer to gasoline/petrol.
 Similarly, in Flemish, the word naft(e) is used colloquially for gasoline.
 In Poland, the word nafta means kerosene, and colloquially crude oil (the technical name for crude oil is ropa naftowa, also colloquially used for diesel fuel as ropa).